America Faces Increase in Babies Born Addicted to Drugs

 What is Neonatal Abstinence Syndrome?

-Neonatal abstinence syndrome, or NAS, is a group of health conditions a baby suffers when he or she is born physically dependent on the drugs their mother used during pregnancy.
-These health conditions are highly similar to the withdrawal symptoms one goes through when quitting drugs and alcohol abruptly, and can put a baby’s life at risk.
+Neonatal abstinence syndrome, or NAS, is a group of health conditions a baby suffers when he or she is born physically dependent on drugs their mother used during pregnancy.
+These health conditions are highly similar to the withdrawal symptoms teens and adults go through when quitting drugs and alcohol abruptly.
+This can put a baby’s life at risk.
 In the U.S., NAS is most commonly caused by a pregnant woman’s use of heroin, oxycodone, hydrocodone, and other opioids, or painkillers.

 • High-pitched, excessive crying